For students entering Wharton in fall 2017 or later

 Humanities (at least 1 CU)

-Courses within the Humanities category focus on works of creativity.
+The Humanities category includes introductory courses that focus on works of creativity.
 These courses may include, but are not limited to, those which analyze art, cinema, literature, music, and theater.
 These courses also include those focused on language acquisition and analysis.

 Natural Sciences, Math, and Engineering (at least 1 CU)